 Base Category for Calibration

 The tour mode choice model has all of the detailed modes represented in the trip mode choice model described below.
-The base modes include Drive alone, Shared Ride 2 Person, Shared Ride 3+, Bike, Walk, Walk-Transit, Park-and-Ride transit, and Kiss-and-Ride transit.
+The base modes include Drive Alone, Shared Ride 2 persons, Shared Ride 3+ persons, Bike, Walk, Walk-Transit, Park-and-Ride Transit, and Kiss-and-Ride Transit.
 Each auto mode includes both free and pay sub-modes, and each transit mode includes both an all-transit option and a premium-only sub-mode option.
 However, the sub-modes are not considered in later models; in effect, even though utilities are being calculated for each sub-mode, only the base modes described above influence later choices such as stop location and trip mode.
 The calibration process therefore focuses on matching the base modes by tour purpose and auto sufficiency.
 The sub-mode constants (such as the MARTA rail constant that measures the non-included attributes of MARTA rail compared to local bus) are introduced in tour mode choice, but held consistent from their calibrated trip mode choice value.
 That is, since tour mode choice is applied to round-trip travel characteristics, the sub-mode constants are doubled in terms of equivalent in-vehicle time minutes.
 This ensures consistent elasticities in tour mode choice and trip mode choice, and provides sensitivity in sub-mode options in tour mode choice, as well as time-of-day choice and destination choice through tour mode choice logsums.
-For the zero auto households market, Shared ride 2 person mode is used as the base category.
+For the zero auto households market, Shared Ride 2 persons mode is used as the base category.
 In all other cases except for joint tours, the drive alone mode was held as the base category.
-For joint tours the shared ride 2 person mode is fixed as the base category for all auto sufficiency markets as drive alone is not available by default.
+For joint tours, the Shared Ride 2 persons mode is fixed as the base category for all auto sufficiency markets as drive alone is not available by default.
 Tour mode choice was also calibrated to ensure that the transit use in individuals in households with different income levels match the observed transit use.

 The results of the calibration are shown in Tables 3-15a through 3-15n.